NVIDIA/ais-k8s/helm/ais/README.md

 ```
 protocol: https
-https:
+tls:
     skipVerifyCert: false // optional
-    tlsSecret: "tls-certs" // Required only if using secret mount.
+    secretName: "tls-certs" // Required only if using secret mount.
 Mounts to /var/certs
 ```

 This will update the AIS config and mount the secret if provided (read below for creating).